 Current checks and reviews your monthly spending and notifies you each time you are about to go over your limits.

-Another feature we need to mention is the mobile check deposit.
-It’s the fastest way to deposit paper checks into your account: Just take a photo of both sides of the paper check and wait for a couple of days before it’s credited to your account.
+Another feature we need to mention is the mobile check deposit feature.
+It’s the fastest way to deposit paper checks into your account: Just take a photo of both sides of the paper check and wait a couple of days before it’s credited to your account.

 Then, there’s Current Pay, a tool that enables members to send and request money from each other.
 With the Current app tag feature, you can share your profile with other members, type the amount you want to send, and complete the transaction within a second.

 When it comes to Current bank promotions, at the moment there is an offer for all new customers who will receive $50 when they open a Premium Checking account.
 It’s an excellent deal and definitely worth checking out!

 Current’s pricing scheme is transparently displayed on www.Current.com.
 As we’ve already mentioned, the Basic plan is free, while the Premium account will cost you $4.95 per month.
 To add one teen account, you’ll need to pay an additional $36 per year.

 Current doesn’t charge transfer and overdraft fees.
 The fee-free transfer is available via direct deposits, ACH transfer, or by using your PayPal account.
 However, there are some costs that come with the Current Visa debit card:

 - $3.00 international ATM fee

 - 3% international transaction fee